network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-3.md

 - All hosts can ping their respective gateways
 - Ping Loopback0 from Linda
 +++ Stretch Goals
-- Run `sudo tcpdump -i eth1 -n` on Bob.
-Ping Bob from Linda and Alice.
+- Run `tcpdump interface ethernet4 filter tcp` on **sea-b1-asw1**
-- Configure router with SSH access and local user account other than admin, SSH to it from Steve
+- Configure router with local user account other than admin, SSH to it from Steve.
+- Look for the mac-addresses in the L2 header in your tcpdump and find on what interfaces the switch learned them.
+Then, on each device find a command that will output that interface's mac address to your terminal.
 +++

 ## Verification Commands